greenelab/onboarding/source/communication.rst

 **Lab Meeting:** Lab meeting is held weekly at a location at Penn and also via the google hangouts link used for scrum.
 Scheduling is managed via a google spreadsheet.
 See the #labmeeting slack channel's header for a link.
-Lab meeting consists of two components described below.
+Lab meeting consists of three components described below.

     * Journal Club
     * Braintrust
+    * Applied Imagination

 **Journal Club:** We have a 15 minute journal club to start  each lab meeting.
 For journal club, prepare a presentation of 4 papers.
 All except for one should